The Mission: Tanzania

 The year in which Tanzanian farmers will see the difference

 ICL Special Fertilizers joined the American project in 2018, and is training about 3,000 Tanzanian farmers to use the group’s innovative fertilizers — for both irrigated and non-irrigated crops.
 The team in the field, with agronomical support from Israel, have located 30 demonstration plots of leading farmers in two regions in southern Tanzania.
-Each demonstration plot was divided into two: In one half, the farmer grew his crops (mostly potatoes, onions, and tomatoes) in the traditional way, and in the other half, the ICL team grew the same crops using modern methods.
+Each demonstration plot was divided into two: In one half, the farmer grew his crops (mostly potatoes, onions, and tomatoes) in the traditional way, and in the other half, the ICL team grew the same crops with improved fertilizer management, using ICL’s “Agromaster” – a controlled release fertilizer – and ICL’s Polysulphate®.
+With these two fertilizers, the farmer supplies eight plant nutrients in only one application.
+Instead, farmers’ practice consists in applying only two nutrients with three different fertilizers in three applications during the crop cycle.
+With ICL improved practice, farmers can save time and money in fertilizer application, while receiving more yields and more profits due to balanced nutrition.

 You may also be interested in:

-ICL’s experience indicates that we can expect an increase of up to three times the quantity of crops, which will allow the farmer to use some of it for his family’s consumption, and to sell the rest, keeping some of the intake to buy next season’s seeds and fertilizer.
+ICL’s experience indicates that we can expect a substantial increase of crops’ yields, which will allow the farmer to use some of it for his family’s consumption, and to sell the rest, keeping some of the intake to buy next season’s seeds and fertilizer.
 These farmers will provide wellbeing for their families, and will no doubt spread the word to other farmers in their country.

 Clement Kimaro, a farmer who participated in the project, is already enjoying the change in his fields.
 “I use a new technique that plows the land differently and with new materials, and my yield is double that of previous years,” he told USAID officials, “I have more produce that I can sell.”